gade-raghav/Info-Weather/README.md

-# I-Weather
+# Info-Weather

-I-Weather is a java application which uses Spring-boot framework to get weather information.
+Info-Weather is a java application which uses Spring-boot framework to get weather information.

 ## Requirements